BLACK WOMEN’S EQUAL PAY DAY

 - Black women working as personal care aides make 85¢ for every dollar paid to their white, non-Hispanic male counterparts.

-Black women are overrepresented in some of the most poorly paid jobs in the nation, such as child care workers, restaurant servers, and housekeepers.5
+Black women are overrepresented in some of the most poorly paid jobs in the nation, such as child care workers, restaurant servers, and housekeepers.6

-- Black women make up 11.6% of the low-wage workforce, nearly double their share of the overall workforce, 6.1%.
-In comparison, white, non-Hispanic men’s share of the low wage workforce, 15.9%, is less than half their share of the overall workforce, 35%.
+- Black women make up 10.7% of the low-wage workforce, over 75% more than their share of the overall workforce, 6.1%.

-- Even within the low-wage workforce, Black women working full-time, year-round are typically paid just 84% of what their white male counterparts make.6
+- Even within the low-wage workforce, Black women working full-time, year-round are typically paid just 74.5¢ of every dollar their white male counterparts make.

 The wage gap may make it more difficult for Black women to move upward through the middle class.